toufikucf/bank-kata/README.md

    - Checkout this repository
    - Do an mvn clean install on the parent of the project.
    - Browse to bank-web project and do an mvn tomcat7:run
-   - The project starts with port 9090.
+   - The project starts on port 9090.